-It remains to control the first two terms in the r.h.s. of \eqref{3.12.3}.
-This difference is the energy fluctuation of the approximate filaments, and it can be controlled as follows.
-Differentiate the energy $E(t)=E(f(\sigma_t))$ and using \eqref{3.7}, we have
+3. It remains to control the first two terms in the r.h.s. of \eqref{3.12.3}.
+This difference is the energy fluctuation of the approximate solitons, and it can be controlled as follows.
+Differentiating the energy $E(t)=E(f(\s_t))$ and using \eqref{3.7}, we have

-We now bound the three inner products respectively.
+We now bound the three inner products in the last line.